Disney Cruise Line terminal in Port Canaveral | |

 The line pioneered the rotational dining concept, in which guests would rotate with their wait staff through three different main dining rooms.[11]

 When Disney's negotiations with two major cruise lines, Carnival and Royal Caribbean, did not produce results, Disney had cruise ship designs drawn up by February 1994.
-Meanwhile, Walt Disney Travel Company started signing up other cruise lines to offer packages that included Disney hotels and resorts.[13]
-On May 3, 1994, Disney announced that they intended to start their own cruise line with operations starting in 1998.
-Arthur Rodney was selected to serve as the first president of the cruise line[14] tentatively called Disney Vacation Cruises.[15]
-Disney Cruise Line in 1995 commissioned Disney Magic and Disney Wonder from Fincantieri in Italy.[11]
-The cruise line was incorporated as Devonson Cruise Company, Limited on February 6, 1996, in the United Kingdom, but soon was renamed Magical Cruise Company Limited on October 1, 1996.[16]
-The cruise line cost as much as a theme park to start up.[17]
+Meanwhile, Walt Disney Travel Company started signing up other cruise lines to offer Disney hotels and resort packages.[15]
+On May 3, 1994, Disney announced that they intended to start their cruise line with operations starting in 1998.
+Arthur Rodney was selected to serve as the first president of the cruise line[16] tentatively called Disney Vacation Cruises.[17]
+Disney Cruise Line in 1995 commissioned Disney Magic and Disney Wonder from Fincantieri in Italy.[13]
+The cruise line was incorporated as Devonson Cruise Company, Limited on February 6, 1996, in the United Kingdom, but soon was renamed Magical Cruise Company Limited on October 1, 1996.[18]
+The cruise line cost as much as a theme park to start up.[19]
 In 1996, Magical Cruise Company purchased Gorda Cay as the line's private island.
-The company spent $25 million over 18 months on the island and renamed it Castaway Cay.[11]
+The company spent $25 million over 18 months on the island and renamed it Castaway Cay.[13]

-The Disney Magic's first cruise was originally scheduled for March 1998 but was postponed twice[18] while the Disney Wonder was scheduled for December 1998.[19]
-On July 30, 1998, with the first voyage of Magic, the Disney Cruise Line was operational.[11]
-Also, a 10-year contract was signed with Port Canaveral for its home terminal.[20]
-With the August 31, 1999, resignation of Rodney as cruise line president, senior operating officer Matt Ouimet was named as his replacement in July.[21]
-By 2002, the line added seven-day cruises and western Caribbean cruises.[22]
+The Disney Magic's first cruise was originally scheduled for March 1998 but was postponed twice[20] while the Disney Wonder was scheduled for December 1998.[21]
+On July 30, 1998, with the first voyage of Magic, the Disney Cruise Line was operational.[13]
+Also, a 10-year contract was signed with Port Canaveral for its home terminal.[22]
+With the August 31, 1999, resignation of Rodney as cruise line president, the senior operating officer Matt Ouimet was named as his replacement in July.[23]
+By 2002, the line added seven-day cruises and western Caribbean cruises.[24]

 In June 2005, Disney Magic moved its port for the summer cruise season to the Port of Los Angeles.
 This was temporary for the company's 50th-anniversary celebration of Disneyland and as a test for California expansion.
 The transfer cruise sold out quicker than expected.
-Bookings from first time Disney cruisers were up for these cruises by at least 60%.
-While Disney had wanted additional ships, shipbuilding cost had increased by at least 33% since it built its first two ships.[20]
-The Disney Magic was transferred to the Mediterranean for an extended stay in 2007.[23]
-In 2007, Disney announced the building of two new cruise ships.[24]
-Disney Dream set sail in January 2011, followed closely by Disney Fantasy in 2012.[3][25][26]
-Meyer Werft shipyard, based in Papenburg, Germany, built the new ships.[11]
+Bookings from first-time Disney cruisers were up for these cruises by at least 60%.
+While Disney had wanted additional ships, shipbuilding costs had increased by at least 33% since it built its first two ships.[22]
+The Disney Magic was transferred to the Mediterranean for an extended stay in 2007.[25]
+In 2007, Disney announced the building of two new cruise ships.[26]
+Disney Dream set sail in January 2011, followed closely by Disney Fantasy in 2012.[3][27][28]
+Meyer Werft shipyard, based in Papenburg, Germany, built the new ships.[13]

-In February 2009, Tom McAlpin left the Disney Cruise Line presidency and was replaced by Karl Holz as president of Disney Cruise Line and New Vacation Operations.[27]
+In February 2009, Tom McAlpin left the Disney Cruise Line presidency and was replaced by Karl Holz as president of Disney Cruise Line and New Vacation Operations.[29]
 In early 2009, Disney and Canaveral Port Authority extended their agreement to 2022 with expansion to the terminal to handle the new class of ships.
-A re-posting of the Disney Magic to Europe in 2010 adding DCL's first North European cruises with Mediterranean cruises.[23]
+A re-posting of the Disney Magic to Europe in 2010, adding DCL's first North European cruises with Mediterranean cruises.[25]

 With the arrival of Disney Dream in 2011, Disney Wonder was relocated to Los Angeles.[28]
 With the arrival of Disney Fantasy in 2012, Disney Magic was relocated to New York City in May 2012 for only the Summer season, before relocating to Galveston, Texas.[29]

-In late 2012, Disney Wonder began sailing cruises out of Miami, Florida.[30]
-In 2013, the Disney Magic relocated to Barcelona, Spain[31] and the Disney Wonder relocated to Vancouver, British Columbia,[32] for the summer season.
-In Autumn 2013, the Magic and the Wonder returned to the United States but switched home ports, with the Magic leaving out of Miami and the Wonder leaving out of Galveston.[31]
+In late 2012, Disney Wonder began sailing cruises out of Miami, Florida.[32]
+In 2013, the Disney Magic relocated to Barcelona, Spain[33] and the Disney Wonder relocated to Vancouver, British Columbia,[34] for the summer season.
+In Autumn 2013, the Magic and the Wonder returned to the United States but switched home ports, with the Magic leaving out of Miami and the Wonder leaving out of Galveston.[33]
 In January 2014, the Wonder took over for the Magic in Miami and the Magic joined the Dream and Fantasy in Port Canaveral, placing all four ships in the state of Florida for the first time.
-Since then, the Magic and the Wonder have once again switched places.[2]
+Since then, the Magic and the Wonder have again switched places.[2]

-At the February 2016 Cruise Critic Cruisers' Choice Awards, three of Disney's ships won 11 category awards.[33]
-The company ordered three ships of a new class of ship, Triton, in 2016 and 2017.[34]
+At the February 2016 Cruise Critic Cruisers' Choice Awards, three of Disney's ships won 11 category awards.[35]
+The company ordered three ships of a new class of ship, Triton, in 2016 and 2017.[36]
 At the company annual meeting on March 3, 2016, Walt Disney Company Chairman Bob Iger announced the first two new ships of the new line which are planned to be built larger than the previous two ships.
-The first ship joined the line in 2022, with the second expected in 2024.[33]
-On July 15, 2017, Bob Chapek, President of Walt Disney Parks & Resorts, announced at the D23 Expo that a seventh unnamed ship will join the fleet.[4]
+The first ship joined the line in 2022, with the second expected in 2024.[35]
+On July 15, 2017, Bob Chapek, President of Walt Disney Parks & Resorts, announced at the D23 Expo that a seventh unnamed ship would join the fleet.[4]

-In April 2017, it was announced that Karl Holz would retire as president of Disney Cruise Line on February 15, 2018 and Anthony Connelly assumed the role of president on October 1, 2017.[36]
-The Canaveral Port Authority Board of Commissioners in January 2019 approved work for Disney's Terminal 8 and adjacent Terminal 10, which would handle more ships when the new class arrived.[37]
+In April 2017, it was announced that Karl Holz would retire as president of Disney Cruise Line on February 15, 2018, and Anthony Connelly assumed the role of president on October 1, 2017.[38]
+The Canaveral Port Authority Board of Commissioners in January 2019 approved work for Disney's Terminal 8 and adjacent Terminal 10, which would handle more ships when the new class arrived.[39]

 With the October 6, 2017 cruise of Disney Magic from New York to the Bahamas, the cruise line held its first Marvel Day at Sea.[38]
 In October 2018, the cruise line began showing Disney at Sea with D23, a 30-minute entertainment news show that covers the many Disney subsidiaries with input from D23, starting with the Disney Wonder ship.[39]